 Scientists have erred before.
 There was broad scientific consensus on the biological formation of races, and similar support for eugenics.
 Indeed, most late nineteenth century scientists believed that geography determined race and social temper.

 This racialism helped them explain why races living in the southern hemisphere appeared inferior and uncivilized.
 These premises resulted in large part because of poor empiricism and cultural myopia.
 They also suspiciously collaborated with Western imperial longings of domination and preservation of the status quo.
-But it was the scientific practice of unrelenting skepticism in sync with political activism that successfully challenged them.
+But it was the scientific practice of unrelenting skepticism in sync with political activism that s

 The scientific community today, however, is not advocating conservatism.
 In fact, climate-change scientists are launching a frontal assault on the status quo, and reformists, taking their cue from them, are again on the streets holding everyone accountable.